-But he has found it harder to break into Thomas Tuchel’s side and is spending the 2021-22 season on loan at Norwich City, before departing for Brighton for a £7.5million fee in the summer.
+But he found it harder to break into Thomas Tuchel’s side and spent the 2021-22 season with an underwhelming loan at Norwich City, before departing for Brighton for a £7.5million fee in the summer.

 During his loan spell at Wigan in 2018-19, James won the Fans’ Player of the Year award with 96% of the votes, as well as the Players’ Player of the Year and Goal of the Season awards.

 He was then promoted to Chelsea’s first-team squad by Lampard and made 37 appearances in his breakthrough season, becoming the club’s youngest-ever Champions League goalscorer when completing their comeback in a 4-4 draw against Ajax.